i-Pix/i-pix.github.io/README.md

-# i-pix.github.io
+# PRAC-1
-Page website for Repository PRAC-1 under EDUTHON 2020
+Here we are going to give our hack under EDUTHON 2020.